-Recently, while meeting with two successful entrepreneurs I was asked a question that I’m often asked, “Josh, what should I do with my money?”
+Recently, while meeting with two successful entrepreneurs I was asked a question that I’m often asked, “What should I do with my money?”
 I was a bit taken back because these two brothers are quite successful and have plenty of places to send their money.
 I was quickly reminded that what people are usually asking with this sort of question is if I have a hot stock tip for them.
 Not wanting to sound dull or give an idea that didn’t measure up to their expectations, I thought for a moment, went back to my training and offered the following: “There are only five short-term uses for money and six long-term financial goals”.

 Not getting what they expected to hear, they asked me to elaborate.
 In general, when I walk people through the uses of money it quickly becomes evident that when they think about money from this perspective, investments (including the hot stocks) begin to play a diminishing role and financial planning starts to take priority.
 So, let’s look at the five short-term uses of money: